niklas-w/Molecular-systematics-course/Tutorials/4.MaximumLikelihood/Readme.md

 Once a job is finished, you can select it by checking the corresponding box and then download the selected jobs as a zip file.
 This zip file will contain the results of your run, including the Run Log and the Full Result which are also accessible in the webserver.

-Suffix	     Explanation
+   Suffix	     Output File Explanation
-- .iqtree)	   Full result of the run, this is the main report file
+- .iqtree	     Full result of the run, this is the main report file
 - .log	       Run log
 - .treefile	   Maximum likelihood tree in NEWICK format, can be visualized with treeviewer programs
 - .svg	       Graphical tree representation in SVG format, done with ete view